ajy25/TableMage/benchmarking/dataanalysisqa/README.md

 2. `./benchmarking/dataanalysisqa/generate_labels.py`:
 Script to produce labels/ground truth.
 Also see `./benchmarking/dataanalysisqa/label_scripts`.

-3. `./benchmarking/dataanalysisqa/tablemage_results.py`: Script to reproduce TableMage ConversationalAgent results.
+3. `./benchmarking/dataanalysisqa/tablemage_results.py`: Script to reproduce TableMage ChatDA results.
 NOTE: We used cloud compute providers for LLM inference.
 As such, you may obtain different results, as we have no control over model deprecations/updates and random seeds.

 4. `./benchmarking/dataanalysisqa/reformat_result.py`:
 Script for reformatting answers.
 If you want to benchmark your own agent, you simply need to add a directory in the results folder, following the structure detailed in `./benchmarking/dataanalysisqa/tablemage_results.py`.